Again, the suspicious body. This notion has been in my mind, in my artistic research and artworks for a while now.

 Can I research a question that is situated in everyday life be answered within the dance studio?
 Not sure.
 I think at this point some reflection about the relation of life and art, a reflection of social art and political art would be of benefit.
 But (a but is not really appropriate, as it is not really a contradiction) I am more concerned here with the very practicality of delivering a research session and researching myself, concerned with the momentary reality of people in space and our interest and ability to ask, answer, translate between frames we build and built.

-Dear suspicious body, “Why am I trying to include you in a sphere of comfort, or is it you…Can’t we just accept that this is a forever new and wild world an let go from trying to organise information?”
+Dear suspicious body, “Why am I trying to include you in a sphere of comfort, or is it you…Can’t we just accept that this is a forever new and wild world an let go of trying to organise information?”
 [X]

 How do I dwell in my own body while dwelling in urban space?
 How do I behave, act, move and why is that so?
 How can I observe, change and use it as a source for creative play?
 Urban space, this ambiguous context of immensity and intimacy.
 I am not interested in dancing in public space as a rupture of mundane behaviour, but in the power of imagination in the moment of dwelling as a body – as a site – in a site.
 Steve Paxton, whose term small dance describes the attendance to tiny movements happening while standing still, said about exploring pedestrian movements: “Standing I found more and more unpedestrian.
 It’s rarely done in a kind of pure state […].
 I began to see that there were all these things very close to the surface that we maintain to get through the day that were in fact profound experiences – standing still for a long time was one of them” (Paxton; 1977).